GoogleCloudPlatform/terraform-google-enterprise-genai/examples/standalone/README.md

 # Standalone Example

-The Standalone Example deploys the core Enterprise GenAI Blueprint into a single project for the purposes of simplified demonstration.
+This examples deploys the Enterprise GenAI blueprint.

 This example also creates the resources required to deploy the blueprint that are expected to be provided by the user.
-We call these resources the *external harness*.
+We call these resources the _external harness_.

 The External Harness includes: